Blockbuster snowstorm to strike New York, Philadelphia

 Providence to Boston: A forecast conundrum

-In Hartford, Conn., the snow should stack up to 6 to 12 inches, with the potential for locally higher totals.
+In Hartford, Conn., the snow should stack up to six to 12 inches, with the potential for higher totals.

 Farther northeast, in the Providence-to-Boston corridor, meteorologists were grappling with predicting the finicky rain-snow line.
 Snow will arrive there Monday midmorning, with the steadiest and heaviest precipitation occurring overnight before winding down midmorning Tuesday.

-During the storm, the rain-snow line may wiggle back and forth near Interstate 95, with a touch of mixing possible in Boston and Providence despite predominantly snow falling.
-For the South Shore, Upper Cape and Plymouth and Bristol counties, a quick burst of snow will give way to mainly rain.
+During the storm, the rain-snow line may wiggle back-and-forth near Interstate 95, with a touch of mixing possible in Boston and Providence, R.I., despite predominantly snow falling.
+For the South Shore, Upper Cape and Plymouth and Bristol counties in Massachusetts, a quick burst of snow will give way to mainly rain.

 Storm totals of 10 to 14 inches are expected just west of Boston, with the biggest wild card being the amounts in Boston itself and along the immediate coastline.